Using technology at Aber

 Data and statistical analysis software

 The University gives you access to programs for data analysis.
-Staff and students can download the software for free for your own computers from the site Software Available from AU (Logon required)
+Staff and students can download the software for free for your own computers from the site Software Available from AU (Logon required - enter your Aberystwyth University username and password)

 R